ionutbalosin/java-application-security-practices/README.md

 Open a browser and navigate to http://localhost:9090 to access the **Keycloak UI** (using the credentials `admin:admin`).

+Open a browser and navigate to http://localhost:9090/realms/master/.well-known/openid-configuration to access the **Keycloak OpenID Connect configuration**.

 Open a browser and navigate to http://localhost:18080/public/swagger-ui/index.html to access the **Pizza Order OpenAPI definition**.

 Open a browser and navigate to http://localhost:28080/public/swagger-ui/index.html to access the **Pizza Cooking OpenAPI definition**.